mikesizz/lookingglass/README.md

 Look "through" the first image and view the second image.
 Simple.

-*lookingglass.js is a project that is still in the works. though it is fully functional in its current state, it is missing quite a few intended features/additions*
+*lookingglass.js is a project that is still in the works. though it is fully functional in its current state, it is missing quite a few intended features/additions as they are currently being prototyped. branches will be added for intended features as development continues*

 ###_Currently in the Works:

 * Support for various background sizes.
 Currently confined to "100% auto" or "auto 100%" sizing for your selected images.
 * Support for content within the lookingglass viewport
+* Add customization options such as more unique shapes, custom cursors, 'lense effects' and more
+* Class selector support to allow for multiple instantiations of lookingglass
 * Overall optimization

 ###_Use